ashish22arya/userEventAggregation/README.md

 Part 1: Write a command-line utility that reads a list of user events from a JSON file, aggregates the events, and writes the daily summary reports back to another JSON file.

 Steps To Exectute:
-Step 1: Build the go Program
+Step 1: Build the go Program (Pre-requisite: Required go 1.21.1)
 $ go build

 Step 2: Put the input.json file at the project root.(Already present for testing)